Legislation is in Response to the “Boycott, Divestment, Sanctions” Movement against Israel

 “We cannot stand idly by as others attempts to demonize Israel,” said Mazzeo (D-Atlantic).
 “This legislation will send a strong signal that New Jersey and its residents stand strongly with the citizens of the State of Israel.”

-However, the law does not apply to the activities of any company providing humanitarian aid to the Palestinian people through either a governmental or non-governmental organization.
+However, the bill does not apply to the activities of any company providing humanitarian aid to the Palestinian people through either a governmental or non-governmental organization.

 Illinois’s legislature recently passed similar legislation restricting investment of its pension fund in companies that boycott Israel.